Paul Reiser: Writing

+He also co-wrote Michael McDonald's memoir What a fool believes.
+They discuss how the book came about and McDonald's career on the first episode of season one of Recorded Live at Analog.

 Personal life

 Reiser married Paula Ravets on August 21, 1988.
-They have two sons: born in 1995 and 2000.
+They have two sons, born in 1995 and 2000.
 His older son has cerebral palsy, which Reiser has spoken about publicly at fundraisers and other events.

 Reiser is the cousin of screenwriter and producer Will Reiser, who wrote the semi-autobiographical comedy-drama film 50/50 (2011).

 Reiser's first cousin is the legal scholar Richard Epstein.